steemit/devportal-tutorials-js/tutorials/20_transfer_steem_and_sbd/README.md

 #### 2. Input variables<a name="input"></a>

 The required parameters for the transfer operation is recorded via an HTML UI that can be found in the `public/index.html` file.
-The values are pre-populated in this case with testnet `demo` accounts.
+The values are prepopulated in this case with testnet `demo` accounts.
 The transfer amount is set to `1.000` but any value can be input as long as the sender has enough STEEM to send.

 The parameter values are allocated as seen below, once the user clicks on the "Transfer" button.